wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors             May 2015

-   IETF 86 draft cutoff date.
+   Individual-05: Incorporated feedback from the DNSOP WG list received on 2/17/13 and 2/18/13.
+This is likely the final version before the IETF 86 draft cutoff date.
 Updated references to RFC6781 to RFC6781, per March Davids.